AndreVallestero/raspbian-motioneye/README.md

 7. Switch to new user `sudo su -  [new user name]`
 8. Stop user "pi" processes `sudo pkill -u pi`
 9. Delete the "pi" user `sudo deluser -remove-home pi`
-10. Set a static IP by running `sudo nano /etc/dhcpcd.conf` and adding the following lines:
+10. Set a static IP by running `sudo nano /etc/dhcpcd.conf` and adding the following lines (can be skiped with static dhcp on your router):

 	```
 	interface wlan0